What is the Honors Program?

 - Design and carry out a biology-related independent research project in consultation with a principal investigator (a.k.a.
 PI: the person in whose lab students are performing research).

-- Honors students are allowed to conduct research in either on-campus and off-campus labs (on campus labs do NOT necessarily have to be research in an IB lab).
+- Honors students are allowed to conduct research in either on-campus or off-campus labs.
+On-campus labs do NOT necessarily have to be in IB.

-- Students who are working in non-IB labs are required to have both a PI and an IB faculty sponsor.
+- Students who are working in non-IB labs are required to have an IB faculty sponsor serve as a co-advisor.
+The sponsor can be a faculty advisor or another IB faculty member familiar with your work.

-- The thesis should summarize the work students have done and the results students have obtained.
+- The thesis should summarize the experimental progress and results from the student's honors work.

-- Students must submit their thesis to both their PI, IB faculty sponsor, and the IBUSSO.
+- Students must submit their thesis to their PI, IB faculty sponsor (if applicable), and the advising office.

-- Sample theses are available for viewing in the IBUSSO.
+- Sample theses are available for viewing in the advising office.

 - The cost for printing posters is covered by the department.